What is being Gritty?

 A feeling of purpose is very important for Gritty people which make them keep working hard despite challenges.

 4. They have hope

 The belief that our dreams are within reach may be the most important piece of the puzzle.

-“Hope does not define the last stage of grit.
+“Hope is not the last stage of grit.
 It defines every stage,” Duckworth writes.
 “They are always hopeful and positive, that’s what keeps them on the track.

 If you’re worried that you don’t have one of these traits, you can still be successful.
-Duckworth says they aren’t “you-have-it-or-you-don’t commodities.”
-You can develop them.
-“You can grow your grit from the inside out,” she writes.
+According to Duckworth, these traits aren’t “you-have-it-or-you-don’t type of commodities.”
+But these traits can be developed.
+“You can work on your grit and grow from the inside out,”

 If one wants to become excellent at anything, be it basketball, algebra, public speaking, healthy eating, money management, organization, or even their marriage, they must commit to avoiding distractions and persevering when challenges arise.
 Sure, talent, intelligence, and being at the right place at the right time may all play some role in achieving success, but it is really the quality of being gritty that will prove to be most critical on your quest.